microsoft/qlib/examples/rl_order_execution/README.md

 ## Backtest

 Once the training workflow has completed, the trained model can be used for the backtesting workflow.
-Still take OPDS as an example, once training is finished, the latest checkpoint of the model can be found at `outputs/opds/checkpoints/latest.pth`.
+Still taking OPDS as an example, once training is finished, the latest checkpoint of the model can be found at `outputs/opds/checkpoints/latest.pth`.
 To run backtest workflow:

 1. Uncomment the `weight_file` parameter in `exp_configs/train_opds.yml` (it is commented by default).
 While it is possible to run the backtesting workflow without setting a checkpoint, this will lead to randomly initialized model results, thus making them meaningless.
 2. Run `python -m qlib.rl.contrib.backtest --config_path exp_configs/backtest_opds.yml`.